 - The defendant knew — or should have known — that this person is incompetent to use the vehicle and could use it to harm others; and

-- The drunk driver used the car in a negligent fashion, harming another4
+- The drunk driver used the car in a negligent fashion, harming you.4

 Certainly, the obvious party to sue following a drunken automobile accident is the driver.
-But other possible defendants may include anyone who allowed the driver to take the wheel despite knowing that he/she was impaired.
+Though other possible defendants may include anyone who allowed the driver to take the wheel despite knowing that they were impaired.

 Example: Jack lends his son Henry the keys to his car even though Henry is visibly intoxicated.
 If Henry proceeds to get into an accident, the accident victim could sue Jack for “negligent entrustment” (discussed in the previous section).

-If the car the drunk driver was operating may have been defective, the victim may also sue the car manufacturer for strict products liability in Nevada.
-And if poor roads or inadequate signage may have contributed to the accident, the victim could also sue the local city or county for negligence.
+If the car the drunk driver was operating may have been defective, you may also sue the car manufacturer for strict products liability in Nevada.
+Plus if poor roads or inadequate signage may have contributed to the accident, you could also sue the local city or county for negligence.

-People injured by an inebriated driver may be eligible for compensatory damages to cover the following expenses:
+If you are injured by an inebriated driver, you may be eligible for compensatory damages to cover the following expenses:

 - Medical bills (such as for hospital stays, home health care, rehab hospital stays, and counseling),